FlorianRappl/netpack/README.md

 # netpack

-netpack is an experiment to see if .NET written tooling can perform on an equal level to tools written in Rust or Go.
+🍭 netpack is an experiment to see if .NET written tooling can perform on an equal level to tools written in Rust or Go.

 Right now netpack is not production ready and the likelihood that it works for your project is low.

-If you like the idea and want to see this become a real thing then either support via code contributions or by [sponsoring the project](https://github.com/sponsors/FlorianRappl).
+If you like the idea and want to see this become a real thing then either support the project via code contributions or by [sponsoring me](https://github.com/sponsors/FlorianRappl) 🍻.

 ## Performance